How to Qualify for Early Intervention - Regional Center Services under age 3

 Children aged 0-3 are eligible for early intervention services and supports from the Regional Center if they have been diagnosed with, or are at risk for, developmental delays or developmental disabilities.
 These services are governed by Part C of the federal Individuals with Disabilities Education Act (IDEA), which also provides the framework for special education through public school districts.

-Under California law, children are eligible for early intervention services if they:
+Under California law (updated in 2022), children are eligible for early intervention services if they:

-1) “have a developmental delay of at least 33% in one or more areas of cognitive, communication, social or emotional, adaptive, or physical and motor development including vision and hearing” or
+“have a developmental delay of at least 25% in one or more areas of cognitive, receptive or expressive communication, social or emotional, adaptive, or physical and motor development including vision and hearing” or

-2) “have an established risk condition of known etiology, with a high probability of resulting in delayed development” (e.g. a diagnosis of Down Syndrome or other chromosomal difference) or
+“have an established risk condition of known etiology, with a high probability of resulting in delayed development” (e.g. a diagnosis of Down syndrome or other chromosomal difference) or

 What if my child has significant disabilities but is not developmentally delayed?

-An infant or toddler with a low-incidence disability may be eligible for early intervention services from the local education agency (LEA) even if the child does not have sufficient developmental delay to qualify for Regional Center services.
+An infant or toddler with a low-incidence disability may be eligible for early intervention services from the local education agency (LEA) even if the child does not have sufficient developmental delay to meet the early intervention qualifications for Regional Center services.
 The CA Education Code defines low-incidence disabilities as “hearing impairments, vision impairments, severe orthopedic impairments, or any combination thereof.”
 A child may also be dually eligible for LEA and Regional Center early intervention services.

 Referral and evaluation